ApoorvaJ/Papaya/README.md

-Papaya is a free and open-source GPU-powered image editor, built with the following goals:
+Papaya is a free, open-source and cross-platform image editor.

 ![screenshot 1](/web/img.0.0.jpg?raw=true)

-**Fast:** Papaya is designed for efficiency.
-It starts up quickly, and is already [significantly faster](http://apoorvaj.io/building-a-fast-modern-image-editor.html) than other popular editors at zooming, panning and brushing.

-**Open:** Papaya is completely free.
+Papaya is completely free.
 The entire source code is open and is MIT-licensed, which means anyone is free to use and extend the code, even for commercial purposes.

-**Beautiful:** While most other open editors use bulky UI toolkits, Papaya is rendered entirely on the GPU, with pixel-perfect precision and complete control over the visual design.
-I'm designing Papaya to be as beautiful as the images it will help create.

-**Cross-platform:** Papaya runs natively on Windows, Linux and OS X.
+Papaya runs natively on Windows and Linux.
+There is an OS X fork at [chemecse/Papaya](https://github.com/chemecse/Papaya/tree/osx-dev).

-This repository contains the Linux and Windows versions of Papaya.
-You can find the OS X version at [chemecse/Papaya](https://github.com/chemecse/Papaya/tree/osx-dev).

 Download
 --------